3 Reasons Why Men Really Ought to Get More Sleep

 Many famous men have bragged about getting by on just 4 to 6 hours of sleep a night, including President Trump, Elon Musk, and Richard Branson.
 You probably already know that experts say that closer to eight hours of sleep is necessary for good mental and physical health.
 But did you know it’s also a requirement of good sperm health?

-Here are three facts about sleep and male virility that are sure to convince any man he needs a solid eight hours.
+Here are three facts about sleep and male virility that are sure to convince any man he needs a solid 8 hours.